Financial year ended 31 December 2023

 In accordance with Schedule 19, Finance Act 2016, Arnold Clark Automobiles Ltd and its subsidiary undertakings (“the Group”) sets out below its tax strategy.
 This document will be reviewed annually and updated as appropriate.
 For the purposes of the Group’s tax strategy, tax is defined as all forms of direct and indirect tax charges or levies, and applies to all UK entities within the Group.

-Arnold Clark Automobiles (‘the Group’) is a UK automotive retail and after sales business with branches throughout the country.
-Our policy has always been to pay the correct amount of all taxes as they fall due.
+Arnold Clark Automobiles Ltd is a UK automotive retail and after sales business with branches throughout the country.
 The Group pays a range of taxes including corporate income taxes, employment taxes, and stamp duty land tax.
-We also collect and pay employee taxes as well as indirect taxes such as VAT.
+We also collect and pay employee taxes as well as indirect taxes such as VAT and excise duties.

 The Group’s strategic aim is to pay the right amount of tax, at the right time, and to comply with tax legislation and reporting requirements in the UK.
 We consider the right amount of tax to be the amount calculated as payable according to legislation in force at that time and which results from a careful evaluation of the particular facts and circumstances.